Pierce County Council will hire investigator to probe Sheriff Ed Troyer’s conduct

 After following and getting into a standoff at around 2 a.m., Troyer called emergency dispatchers, repeatedly saying Altheimer was threatening to kill him.
 That drew a massive police response, with more than 40 units rushing toward the scene, though most were called off after Tacoma police arrived.

-Altheimer, who was delivering papers on his regular route, said he never threatened Troyer and that the aggressive police response left him fearing for his life.
+Altheimer, who was delivering papers on his regular route that night, said he never threatened Troyer and that the aggressive police response left him fearing for his life.

 Upon questioning by Tacoma police, Troyer backed off his claim about death threats, saying Altheimer “never threatened him,” according to a police incident report.